 - Enjoying your baby shower

-- Packing your hospital or birth center bag, or gathering supplies for your home birth
+- Packing your hospital bag or birth center bag, or gathering supplies for your home birth

-During this time, don’t forget to utilize one of the best resources available to you, your OBGYN or midwife.
-As you get closer to your due date, the number of appointments that you attend will increase.
-Of course this is to ensure that both mom and baby are healthy, but it also provides you with the opportunity to ask as many questions as you need.
+During this time, don’t forget to utilize one of the best resources available to you: your OBGYN or midwife.
+As you get closer to your due date, the number of appointments you attend will increase.
+Of course, this is to ensure that both mom and baby are healthy, but it also provides you with the opportunity to ask as many questions as you need.